finwave/desperate-rush/README.md

 # Desperate Rush
 A school project turned into a fully fledged hobby project.
 This is an old-school shoot 'em up game.
-It was developed by using C++ and DirectX API.
+It was developed with C++ and DirectX API.

 Compilation has been tested with:
 - MS Visual Studio 2022 (Windows 10)